feder-lang/feder-ref/src/expr_class.md

   have a return-type.
 - Functions: Every *classunit* which is a *func*, which isn't a constructor.

+### Implementing traits

+Functions declared can be implemented by classes to support polymorphism.
+*traitimpl* must contain all functions declared by the mentioned trait after **:** in *traitimplbody*.
+A trait already implemenated in the functions cannot be reimplemented.

 ### Creating an object

 An object is created by making function call where the called function